You-Gao/Blog/_books/2025-10-11-heideigger.md

 I thought about art interpretation and symbolism before in a [blog post], but it is until recently that I got a sufficient understanding of what "*interpretation*" and "*symbolism*" mean in a formal sense.

 I think Heidegger is wrong here if we consider the chinese character language.
+Chinese is a "*logographic*" language.

 <br/>
 ---